 Revenues are accounted for in accordance with FASB ASC 606 "Revenue from Contracts with Customers".
-The Company has four operating and reportable segments: (i) Monster Energy® Drinks segment ("Monster Energy® Drinks"), which is primarily comprised of the Company's Monster Energy® drinks, Reign Total Body Fuel® high performance energy drinks, Reign Storm® total wellness energy drinks, Bang Energy® drinks and Monster Tour Water®, (ii) Strategic Brands segment ("Strategic Brands"), which is primarily comprised of the various energy drink brands acquired from The Coca-Cola Company ("TCCC") in 2015 as well as the Company's affordable energy brands, Predator® and Fury®, (iii) Alcohol Brands segment ("Alcohol Brands"), which is comprised of various craft beers, hard seltzers and FMBs and (iv) Other segment ("Other"), which is comprised of certain products sold by American Fruits and Flavors, LLC, a wholly-owned subsidiary of the Company, to independent third-party customers (the "AFF Third-Party Products").
+The Company has four operating and reportable segments: (i) Monster Energy® Drinks segment ("Monster Energy® Drinks"), which is primarily comprised of the Company's Monster Energy® drinks, Reign Total Body Fuel® high performance energy drinks, Reign Storm® total wellness energy drinks, Bang Energy® drinks and Monster Tour Water®, (ii) Strategic Brands segment ("Strategic Brands"), which is primarily comprised of the various energy drink brands acquired from The Coca-Cola Company ("TCCC") in 2015 as well as the Company's affordable energy brands, Predator® and Fury®, (iii) Alcohol Brands segment ("Alcohol Brands"), which is comprised of certain products sold by American Fruits and Flavors, LLC, a wholly-owned subsidiary of the Company, to independent third-party customers (the "AFF Third-Party Products").